joemcelroy/instantsearch-elasticsearch-adapter/README.md

 - [Frontend Codebase](https://github.com/joemcelroy/instantsearch-elasticsearch-adapter/tree/main/apps/web/pages/demo.tsx)
 - [API Codebase](https://github.com/joemcelroy/instantsearch-elasticsearch-adapter/tree/main/apps/web/pages/api/search.tsx)

-## Bugs?
+## Found a Bug?

 Not all features of Instantsearch is supported so you may encounter issues.
-If you do encounter issues or missing features, please submit an issue!
+If you do encounter issues or missing features, please [submit an issue](https://github.com/joemcelroy/instantsearch-elasticsearch-adapter/issues)!